SeanLeng1/SeanLeng1.github.io/_pages/about.md

 </div><br>

 I am a fourth-year undergraduate student in Computer Science at the University of Rochester, where I have the opportunity to be advised by [Prof. Jiebo Luo](https://www.cs.rochester.edu/u/jluo/#Prospective).
 I am also collaborating with [Prof. Haohan Wang](https://haohanwang.github.io/) at UIUC [DREAM Lab](https://dreamlabuiuc.github.io/).
-In the summer 2024, I will be a visiting researcher at Washington University in St. Louis<br>
+In the summer 2024, I will be a visiting researcher at Washington University in St. Louis with [Prof. Jiaxin Huang](https://teapot123.github.io/).<br>

-Nothing yet.

 <!-- **Research interest:** robust machine learning, out-of-distribution / domain generalization, transfer learning, semi-supervised learning, federated learning, and related applications such as activity recognition and computer vision.
 These days, I'm particularly interested in Large Language Models (LLMs) [evaluation](https://llm-eval.github.io/) and [enhancement](https://llm-enhance.github.io/).
 See this [page](https://jd92.wang/research/) for more details. *Interested in [internship](https://zhuanlan.zhihu.com/p/102558267) or collaboration?
 Contact me.* -->
-**Research interests:** Reliable Foundation Models (LLMs and VLMs), efficient LLM systems, domain generalization and model robustness, trustworthy machine learning, applications of AI in healthcares.
+**Research interests:** efficient LLM systems, reliable foundation models, out-of-distribution / domain generalization, trustworthy machine leraning, and related applications of AI in healthcares.

 <!-- **Announcement:** I'm experimenting a new form of research collaboration.
 You can click [here](https://forms.office.com/r/32Fs6uAjT6) if you are interested!